 - Installation of a new heating system which included new boilers, pipework and radiators throughout the school

 Mechanical and Electrical Contractors

-More frequently, we’ve seen significant overhauls to heating systems as part of the internal refurbishment to schools plan.
+More frequently, we’ve seen significant overhauls to heating systems as part of the internal refurbishment to schools plans.
 It goes without saying that if a heating system is faulty or reaching the end of its life, it’s going to need replacing, and hopefully before it goes “Pop”.
-As M & E Contractors, we’re fortunate to have a team in place that has plenty of experience at installing school heating systems, and we’ve put a case study together of one such M&E installation here.
+As M & E Contractors, we’re fortunate to have a team in place that has plenty of experience in installing school heating systems, and we’ve put a case study together of one such M&E installation here.

 - remove any water that still gets into the building and

 - stops water from reaching the internal finishes of the building.

 Tanking, combined with modern methods of refurbishment and wall insulation, will leave you with a usable space amply good enough for storage and easily good enough to create additional teaching space if required.

 The internal refurbishment schools are, without a doubt, a specialist area requiring attention to detail that goes beyond the normal scope of works specified for a new build.
 The individual areas that we work, whether it be hanging a door, plastering a wall or the installation of a heating system, are, within reason, everyday occurrences for us.